The Three Graces (Rubens, Florence)

 The Three Graces is a grisaille painting by Peter Paul Rubens, dating to 1620–1623.
 It is now held in the Galleria Palatina in Florence.

-It was acquired by Monsignor Francesco Airoldi, nuncio to Brussels, who offered it to cardinal Leopoldo de' Medici, a great admirer of Rubens.
-The cardinal's art collection passed to the Uffizi after his death The grisaille was transferred to the Palatina in 1928.
+It was acquired by Monsignor Francesco Airoldi, nuncio to Brussels, who offered it to Cardinal Leopoldo Leopoldo de' Medici, a great admirer of Rubens.
+The cardinal's art collection passed to the Uffizi after his death.
+The grisaille was transferred to the Palatina in 1928.